frdteknikelektro/noteworthy-electron/README.md

 ## Controls & Panels

 - **Capture controls** – start/stop streaming, choose transcription model, select your input microphone, and trigger the optional backup recorder.
-- **Transcription preferences** – switch language, provide a context prompt, and tweak the idle-detection window (1–30 s).
+- **Transcription preferences** – switch language and provide a context prompt.
 - **Status pills** – see at a glance whether microphone, system audio, and recording channels are live.
 - **Live transcript** – rolling feed of entries.
 Draft badges show when the model is listening or processing before the final text lands in the note.
 - **Highlights** – freeform contenteditable area for action items or context.